skip to main content

 Teacher Tips

-Teams could also work together to generate the emoji and then copy them into a word-processing or slideshow file.
-Teams could be required to use a specific verb tense that has been studied (such as simple present or simple past) or a certain number of parts of speech if they have been taught (such as 5 nouns, three adjectives, and two adverbs).
+• Teams could also work together to generate the emoji and then copy them into a word-processing or slideshow file.
+Teams could be required to use a specific verb tense that has been studied (such as simple present or simple past) or a certain number of parts of speech, if taught (such as 5 nouns, 3 adjectives, and 2 adverbs).

 More Ways